The term influencer comes with some cultural baggage–which is likely why many in the B2B space use “thought leader” instead.

 In either case, the idea is to propose an initial project that does more than promote your product or service, and offers something tangible they can use in their own content calendar.

 When you get to your pitch, keep it short and sweet — just a sentence or two will do.
 Outline your goal, what benefits it could provide the influencer and why they should be working with you.

-Do keep in mind, there’s a fine line between persistence and pestering.
-If you don’t hear back after a follow-up email and a social outreach, leave it be.
+- Do keep in mind, there’s a fine line between persistence and pestering.
+If you don’t hear back after a few well-timed emails or DMs, then it’s time to move on.

 - Outline your content goals